South Lyon, Michigan: McHattie Park

 South Lyon's McHattie Park (on the west side of Pontiac Trail between 9 Mile and 10 Mile Roads) is a nearly 15-acre park that includes "playground equipment, little league ball diamonds, sand volleyball courts, sledding hill, along with plenty of open spaces for picnics and outdoor fun."
 It is also the location of the Witch's Hat Depot Museum and Historic Village.
 The historic village consists of six buildings: Washburn School (built 1907), Queen Anne Depot (aka the Witch's Hat, built 1909), the Caboose (circa 1926), the Little Village Chapel (built 1930), the Freight House (built 1984), and the Gazebo (1990).
 With the exceptions of the Freight House and the Gazebo, constructed on-site, the historic buildings were moved to the park from their original sites starting with the Witch's Hat in 1976.
 These buildings are open to the public at various times, and the Little Village Chapel is available for 75 guests or fewer wedding rentals.
 The South Lyon Historical Society is attempting to add a 100-year-old barn, currently located in Salem Township, to the site, with an estimated cost of $200,000.

-McHattie Park and the Museum and Historic Village host public events.
+McHattie Park and the Museum and Historic Village host public and private events.
 Concerts in the Park are held most weeks in the summertime, and the annual Depot Days festival is held in early autumn.

 McHattie Park is also connected to a portion of the Huron Valley Rail Trail, a public pedestrian and bicycle trail that was once a rail line.
 The trail is managed by the Western Oakland County Trailway Management Council.